Ah, crossovers. How we love you. We love the endless bonding moments between our favorite heroes, and we love that big inevitable superhero team up.

 This statement basically sums up everyone’s attitude towards Oliver in Elseworlds.
 Thankfully, I have actually watched Arrow so I can recognize that this is the furthest from the truth.
 But that doesn’t mean I wasn’t compelled to pull my hair out in the process.

 - Just because Oliver Queen doesn’t possess the bright and sunny personality of Barry and Kara doesn’t mean he is filled with darkness.
+Also, why must we boil these characters down to one emotion and personality trait all the time?
+They are people first… who express and carry a wide array feelings throughout their life.
+That’s called being a human being.

 - Oliver is motivated by his friends and family, and saying that there is nothing positive in his heroism is mind boggling.